 Several government departments and state governments took up watershed development programs.
 Until 1997, watershed development projects have been taken up under different programs launched by the Government of India.
 Notably, the Drought Prone Area Programme (DPAP), and the Desert Development Programme (DDP) adopted the watershed approach in 1987.
 The Integrated Watershed Development Projects initiated by the National Wasteland Development Board in 1989 also aimed at developing wastelands based on the concept of integrated watershed development.
 Since their inception, these programs were taken up by the Ministry of Rural Development.
-The other major program based on the watershed concept is the National Watershed Development Programs had their own guidelines, norms, funding patterns and technical components based on their respective and specific aims (Government of India 1994).
+The other major program based on the watershed concept is the National Watershed Development Programme in Rainfed Areas (NWDPRA) under the Ministry of Agriculture.
+All these programs had their own guidelines, norms, funding patterns and technical components based on their respective and specific aims (Government of India 1994).
 In 1994, the Ministry of Rural Development issued a new comprehensive guideline for all its projects.